jecs-imperial/occam-tarjan/README.md

 Note that the array of names that is the second element of each literal gives the *descendants* of the vertex and not its ancestors.

-The vertices, components and cycles of the graph are then made available:
+The cycles, vertices and strongly connected components of the graph are then made available:

-    const vertices = graph.getVertices(),
+    const cycles = graph.getCycles(),
-          components = graph.getComponents(),
+          vertices = graph.getVertices(),
-          cycles = graph.getCycles();
+          stronglyConnectedComponents = graph.getStronglyConnectedComponents();

 ## Installation